cyberspace1902/Cyber-Space-Guide/dv_new/index.md

 <img src="https://github.com/cyberspace1902/Cyber-Space-Guide/assets/91774682/ed27df8b-7d94-4b89-8fd1-7c46750a8a7a" style="border: 2px solid red" />

-<h3>Second Note: If library in use when you want to launch the game, please try other accounts, wait for a while or [do Step 7.1 if it still the same problem after wait and try other accounts](https://gd.csmail.store/dv_new/#71-if-this-is-your-first-time-to-setuping-up-the-game):</h3>
+<h3>Second Note: If library in use when you want to launch the game, please try other accounts, wait for a while or </h3>[do Step 7.1 if it still the same problem after wait and try other accounts](https://gd.csmail.store/dv_new/#71-if-this-is-your-first-time-to-setuping-up-the-game):

 <img src="https://github.com/user-attachments/assets/ef514358-9bac-4e3a-8048-730323790142" style="border: 2px solid red" />